Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 How does Batchwood School support students when they are moving between key stages or teaching groups or moving to a new school/college?

 Transition from Primary: Batchwood School works closely in partnership with all its feeder schools.
 Information is shared between the School and the feeder school with regard to SEN where this is agreed with the parents and students involved.
-As part of the transition process, students and parents will have the opportunity to meet with the SENCO and pastoral staff /DSP and the SEN support team and to visit Access where SEN and well-being support takes place.
-There is usually opportunity for students to take part in induction activities as part of the whole School transition programme for example ‘New Beginnings’, induction days and/or Summer School.
+As part of the transition process, students and parents will have the opportunity to meet with the SENCo.

 Key Stage 3 to Key Stage 4 Transition: Students in year 9 are fully supported to make their curriculum choices for Key Stage 4.
-Within the ECHP, students will discuss appropriate subject choices that meet their needs and aspirations for the future, including post-16 education.
+Within the ECHP, students will discuss appropriate subject choices that meet their needs and aspirations for the future, including post-16 education, this is also supported by Services for Young People.

 Careers Education: Batchwood School will ensure that all students between years 8 to 11 are provided with independent careers guidance (see Careers Policy).
 Batchwood School will ensure that it works to raise the career aspirations of all our students and broaden their employment horizons via opportunities such as taster days; work experience; mentoring; enterprise experiences; role models and inspiring speakers.

-Planning Transition into Post-16 Education and Training: In year 9, Batchwood School will enable students to explore the various post-16 options and the help that can be provided to get the student to this point.
-In year 10, more specific courses and providers will be explored, to include taster days or visits as relevant.
-In year 11, students and families will be supported to decide on a firm destination post-16 and to familiarise them with the expected new setting.
+Planning Transition into Post-16 Education and Training: In year 9, Batchwood School encourages students to explore the various post-16 options.
+In year 10, more specific courses and providers will be explored, to include taster days or visits.
+In year 11, students and families will be supported to decide on a firm destination post-16 and to familiarise themselves with the expected new setting.
 This will include contingency planning.
-Information about previous SEN provision will be shared with any post-16 provider before the young person takes their place, preferably in the Spring Term prior to their start to enable the provider to develop a suitable support plan.
-Batchwood School will share this information sensitively and with the best interests of the student at the centre.
-Students must agree the information to be shared.
+Information about the individual student’s previous SEN provision will be shared with any post-16 provider before the young person takes up their place, preferably in the Spring Term prior to their start to enable the provider to develop a suitable support plan.
+Batchwood School will share this information sensitively and with the best interests of the student.
+Students must agree for the information to be shared.

 What support is currently on offer to disabled students at Batchwood School?